 And for therapies based on human cell cultures?

-The consideration is different on the fact that such an approach can be used for the development of human cell cultures to be reintroduced in an elderly person.
+The consideration on the fact that such an approach can be used for the development of human cell cultures to be reintroduced in an elderly person is different.
 This experiment used fibroblasts, which form collagen, so it is reasonable to imagine a world in which such reprogrammed human cells are developed as a therapy against wrinkles and other effects of aging of the extracellular matrix.

 This approach could someday be used to create viable, rejuvenated populations of muscle (including heart muscle) and brain cells.
 Such newly reprogrammed "quasi-somatic" human cells may ultimately be the best option in many clinical applications.